therealuhlarzoltan/to-do-app/README.md

 This is a portfolio project created by me.

-Used technologies: Django Web Framework, Pure JavaScript, SQLlite database
+Used technologies: Django Web Framework, Pure JavaScript, SQLite database